Resume Sections: How to Organize Your Resume

 Recent graduate resume sections

-A new graduate will want to highlight their recent education before turning to the experience they’ve acquired, whether through a part-time job, internship, or some other type of work.
-They may also want to include an objective to explain what they’re seeking in their first major professional role.
+As a new graduate, you will want to highlight your recent education before turning to the experience you’ve acquired, whether through a part-time job, internship, or some other type of work.
+You may also want to include an objective to explain what you're seeking in your first major professional role.

 • Header